furnishup/blueprint3d/README.md

 `three` - 3D view/controller for viewing and modifying item placement

 `utils` - some shared functions that are mostly deprecated in favor of functionality provided by various npm modules

+## License

+This project is open-source!
+See license.txt for more information.